 Andy: All I can remember of politics is Tony fuckin’ Blair.
 He’s meant to be Labour; the party of the working class.
-Now we’ve got two rich cunts in power and I can’t see any difference.
+Now we’ve got two posh cunts in power and I can’t see any difference.
 They’re all lying, corrupt bastards who are out for themselves.
 How are they going to speak for me?
 That Clegg only lives a few miles from where I’m from, but it may as well be on the other side of the world for all he knows about how we live.
-If you ask me, the only thing that gets the attentions of politicians is the sound of smashing shop windows and police sirens.
+If you ask me the only thing that gets the attentions of politicians is the sound of smashing shop windows and police sirens.

 Sean: There’s a whole younger generation now with no stake in society who don’t give a fuck.
 They know there won’t be any jobs for them when they leave school and now they can’t even secure grants to go to college.
 They feel like they’ve been thrown on the scrapheap before their adult lives have even begun.
-Their anger may not have any definite political expression, but it’s that very factor which makes these times so exciting.
-Those in power are shitting themselves as there’s a real underclass emerging who have no respect for authority and no fear of the police.
+Their anger may not have any definite political expression but it’s that very factor which makes these times so exciting.
+Those in power are shitting it as there’s a real underclass emerging who have no respect for authority and no fear of the police.

 Most people have assumed for years that the young are just apathetic.

 You just have to look at that mini-riot at the American Apparel sale on Brick Lane last year.
-The Left would say it’s just mindless consumerism, but to us it’s more like folk standing up and saying: “Why shouldn’t I be able to get something nice to wear just because I’m poor?"
+The Left would say it’s just mindless consumerism, but to us it’s more like folk standing up and saying: “Why shouldn’t I be able to get something nice to wear just because I’m skint?"
 These people aren’t demonstrating for a slice of cake from the tables of the rich, they want to kick down the doors of the fucking bakery and take the lot.

-Pretty much every protest and demonstration these days seems to end up in a riot.
+Pretty much every protest and demo these days seems to end up in a riot.
 For me the craziest thing about the March 26th protest was just how many black bloc there were.
 I’ve seen this in other European cities on the news but I never expected to see it here.
 It seems anarchism has well and truly arrived in the UK.
 This must be what you’ve been always been waiting for.

 With all the police's technology, it must be harder to be anonymous these days.

 Micky, you’re old enough to have fathered half the kids who are rioting these days.
-You must have seen some pretty dramatic changes in policing tactics and crowd control at demonstrations over the years?
+You must have seen some pretty dramatic changes in policing tactics and crowd control at demos over the years?

 Micky: A fucking lot!
-Back in my day it was a choice of “a nicking or a kicking.”
-Meaning, if you got nicked in a street-fight or if it kicked off at a demonstration the cops would pretty much act as judge and jury there and then.
+Back in my day it was a choice of “a nicking or a kicking”.
+Meaning if you got nicked in a street-fight or if it kicked off at a demo the cops would pretty much act as judge and jury there and then.
 Depending on the situation, and whether there were any photographers or press around, that might mean a weekend in the cells and up in court on the Monday morning, or getting the shit knocked out of you there and then.
 Whilst I’ve had countless experiences of the former I always preferred it when you just got a beating and could then fuck off to lick your wounds in the boozer.
-Thing is, if you got arrested, more often than not you’d experience a “slip on the stairs” and end up in court with your face black and blue on the Monday morning anyway.
+Thing is, if you got nicked, more often than not you’d experience a “slip on the stairs” and end up in court with your face black and blue on the Monday morning anyway.

 The black bloc has been getting loads of press recently.
 Do you think this media attention has been positive for you as a group even though you’re now the great black-clad bogeyman of British politics?